eclipse-archived/ceylon-lang.org/documentation/introduction.md

 ## Operator polymorphism

 Ceylon features a rich set of operators, including most of the operators supported by C and Java.
 True operator overloading is not supported.
-However, each operator is defined to act upon a certain class or interface type, allowing application of the operator to any class which extends or satisfies that type.
+Sorry, you can't define the pope operator `<+|:-)` in Ceylon.
+And you can't redefine `*` to mean something that has nothing to do with numeric multiplication.
+However, each operator predefined by the language is defined to act upon a certain class or interface type, allowing application of the operator to any class which extends or satisfies that type.
 We call this approach *operator polymorphism*.

-For example, the Ceylon langauge module defines the interface `Equality`.
+For example, the Ceylon language module defines the interface `Equality`.

     shared interface Equality {
         shared formal Boolean equals(Equality that);